This Lincoln Road restaurant was a scene for almost 20 years. Now it’s closing.

 One of Lincoln Road’s oldest restaurants won’t live to see the New Year.

 Sushisamba, open in the heart of Miami Beach’s popular outdoor mall since 2001, will close in December rather than renew its lease, according to a filing with the state of Florida.
-Skyrocketing rent appears to blame.
+A former employee told the Miami Herald skyrocketing rent was to blame.
+Prices on Lincoln Road are now around $250 per square foot, according to Cushman & Wakefield.

 The restaurant’s ownership, Orange Brands Management, filed paperwork with the Florida Department of Economic Opportunity on Oct.
 8 as a requirement of the Worker Adjustment and Retraining Notification act.
 The restaurant’s lease expires Dec.
 22 and it will close permanently, the filing states.